NOTES ON MOON PHASES AND LUNAR AND SOLAR ECLIPSES

 Click here for a note on the accuracy/inaccuracy of the times listed in these tables.

 1A.
-Click here to see the table of eclipses, moon phases, equinoxes, and solstices, and other solar system phenomena.The table covers the current and next few years.
+Click here to see the table of eclipses, moon phases, equinoxes, and solstices, and other solar system phenomena.The table covers the current and next two years.

 1B.
 Click here for a listing with the following details concerning solar eclipses.
 (N.B. this is a large file.)